dotnet/fsharp/vsintegration/src/FSharp.Editor/CodeFixes/CodeFixes.md

 1. Create a matching unit test suite with both positive and negative cases.
 2. Seek a similar code fix for inspiration.
 3. Craft your new code fix, ensuring compliance with the framework described above.
+4. Just before submitting the code fix, manually double-check that it works in VS - demo videos are welcome.

 ## Useful Links: